vuiseng9/fp4-training/readme.md

 * `cublaslt.py` and `cublaslt_mm_fp32bf16.cu`: First step toward cuBLASLt integration, implementing BF16/FP32 matmul.
 Worth reviewing the CUDA code to see how matmul/compute descriptors are set up and cuBLASLt APIs are launched.
 Reasonably involved, keep the official docs [handy][doc_cublaslt].

-* `quantize.py`: Before using low-precision matmul, we quantize inputs using Microxcaling.
-Our fork is included as a submodule in this repo.
+* `quantize.py`: Before using low-precision matmul, we quantize inputs using Microxcaling for mxfp8 and implement our own for nvfp4.
+Our fork of Microxcaling is included as a submodule in this repo.
 We customize behavior and propagate MX formats downstream for packing/swizzling.
 Focus `q_mxfp8_rowwise, q_mxfp8_colwise, q_nvfp4_rowwise`.
+Also find out how simple to enable stochastic rounding.

 * `swizzle.py`: [Layout][swzlayout] transformation of quantization scales for the access patterns required by matmul engine.